 You should normally hold or expect to receive at least a 2:1 or equivalent in your first degree.

 If your first language is not English and your first degree was not taken in an English speaking country, you will need to show evidence that you meet our English Language requirements.
-We accept an IELTS score of 7, including 7 in both the written and oral assessment components or a TOEFL score of 96, with a minimum of 24 in writing and speaking.
+We accept an IELTS score of 7, including 7 in both the written and oral assessment components.
 Full details of other accepted qualifications are given here.

 All applications are made through our online admissions service, 'Select'.